Thomas Lamont Moton

 Barnes was declared dead at a Phoenix hospital.

-Authorities say Moton and Barnes had two children together and a history of domestic violence.
+According to police, Moton and Barnes had two children together and a history of domestic violence.

 Copyright 2013 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.